Peace Corps/MBA FAQ

 What type of projects do PCMI students complete?

-The variety of positions and projects available is too vast to generalize the responsibilities and duties of an MBA PCMI.
+The variety of positions and projects available is too vast to generalize the responsibilities and duties of an MBA Master's International student.
 The Peace Corps will assign you to a location and position that is determined by your skillsets and the timing of current volunteers completing their service.
-Please contact the MBA Program Office if you would like some specific examples of the business development, education and community projects that have been completed by some of our past Pacific Peace Corps/ MBA students have completed.
+Please contact the MBA Program Office if you would like some specific examples of the business development, education and community projects that have been completed by some of our past Pacific Peace Corps/ MBA students.